The Ecosystem Gap: What the C++ Standard Cannot Specify

 3.2 The Python 2 to Python 3 Transition

-Yet the transition eventually completed.
+Python 3.0 broke backwards compatibility.
+The transition took over a decade, fragmented the ecosystem, and cost the industry enormously.
+Yet it completed.
 Python 2.7 reached end-of-life in January 2020.
-Today, virtually all active Python development targets Python 3.
 The painful migration is over.
-The language emerged with cleaner semantics, better Unicode handling, and a unified ecosystem that could move forward without perpetually supporting legacy decisions.
+The language emerged unified, able to move forward without perpetually supporting legacy decisions.

 3.3 Why Python Could Break Compatibility